- Introduction to CPS

-Collaboratively offered by Buffalo State and high schools across the state, the College Access Program (CAP) offers high school students the opportunity to take a college course - often in a specialized area - that provides both high school and college credit.
+Collaboratively offered by Buffalo State and high schools across the state, the College Access Program (CAP) offers high school students the opportunity to take a college course that provides both high school and college credit.

 • Enhance the education of students, with instructional standards and learning outcomes the same as those of the parallel college course

 • Give students an early start in college, with courses that can transfer to other colleges or universities

 • Provide access for students to Buffalo State academic resources (library, online materials, etc.)

 • Reduce the cost of college study, with a tuition cost about one-third of regular Buffalo State courses.
 Enrollment in these courses may provide future opportunities to students, such as the ability to enroll in upper-level college courses or to complete a four-year degree in a shorter amount of time.